eccelerators/SimStm/README.rst

  log lines} $vvar slines

-Dump a lines object at a given verbosity level to the console.
+The ``log lines`` instruction dumps a lines object at a given verbosity level to the console.

 Verbosity
 ^^^^^^^^^